-We have audited the Senior Securities table of OFS Capital Corporation (the "Company") as of December 31, 2016, 2015 and 2014, which is contained on page 71 of the Company's registration statement on Form N-2.
+We have audited the Senior Securities table of OFS Capital Corporation (the "Company") as of December 31, 2016, 2015 and 2014, which is contained on page 77 of the Company's Form N-2 Registration Statement.
 The Senior Securities table is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the Senior Securities table based on our audit.